MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-nifi-content.md

 > [!NOTE]
 > When you run NiFi on Azure, you don't need to use the Log Analytics reporting task.
 NiFi supports reporting tasks for many third-party monitoring technologies.
 For a list of supported reporting tasks, see the **Reporting Tasks** section of the [Apache NiFi Documentation index][Apache NiFi Overview].

-#### Apache NiFi infrastructure monitoring
+#### NiFi infrastructure monitoring

-Besides the reporting task, install the [Log Analytics VM extension][Log Analytics virtual machine extension for Linux] on the Apache NiFi and Apache ZooKeeper nodes.
+Besides the reporting task, install the [Log Analytics VM extension][Log Analytics virtual machine extension for Linux] on the NiFi and ZooKeeper nodes.
 This extension gathers logs, additional VM-level metrics, and metrics from ZooKeeper.

-#### Custom logs for the Apache NiFi app, user, bootstrap, and Apache ZooKeeper
+#### Custom logs for the NiFi app, user, bootstrap, and ZooKeeper

 To capture additional logs, follow these steps: